reinier/rlkeymaps/README.md

 - `make totem` to build one keymap (in this case the totem).
 - `make clean` to clean up repo before committing

-## Docker workflow (wip)
+## QMK inside Docker workflow

 - `make setup` to install the submodules
 - `./dodocker.sh` to run docker build process

-Currently only builds Q9 keymap.
+Comment out the keymaps you don't want to build in dodocker.sh.
+Also tested with OrbStack and works like a charm.

 ### Todo

-- Add docker flow for Totem, Moonlander, Boardsource Technik and Boardsource Microdox
+- Add docker flow for Moonlander, Technik and Microdox

 ## Keyboards